aarohipatel11/aarohipatel11/README.md

 ### Hi there!
-I'm currently on a journey to improve my programming skills and explore the world of software development.
+I'm a CS major at Georgia Tech currently on a journey to improve my programming skills and explore the world of software development.
 I'm passionate about learning new technologies, solving problems, and building projects.

 <!--
 **aarohipatel11/aarohipatel11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.